Rachit-Gandhi/Rachit-Gandhi/README.md

 <div>

   <h1 align="center">
-    Hey, Rachit this side! 👋
+    Hey, Rachit, this side! 👋
     <a href="https://www.linkedin.com/in/rachit-gandhi-4a79001a9/">Rachit Gandhi</a>
   </h1>

   <h2><img src="bits_panorama.jpg" width="2500px"></h2>

   <p align="center">
-   Just a third yearite at BITS, Pilani and am Interested in the field of Robotics, C.V., Deep Learning and Machine Learning
+   Just a final year student at BITS, Pilani and am Interested in the field of Robotics, C.V., Deep Learning and Machine Learning
   </p>

   <p align="center">
-   Exploring oppurtunities in related fields.
+   Exploring opportunities in related fields.
   </p>

 </div>